Qatar Airways Banned Baggage Items

 Chemical Detection and Monitoring Tools

-Staff members of the Organization for the Prohibition of Chemical Weapons may carry chemical agent monitoring equipment, including a Chemical Agent Monitor (CAM) and/or Rapid Alarm and Identification Device Monitor (RAID-M), when travelling officially and with prior approval.
-This equipment must be securely packed and lithium-free.
-Instruments containing radioactive material must adhere to activity limits outlined in Table 10.3.C of the IATA Dangerous Goods Regulations.
+Staff members of the Organisation for the Prohibition of Chemical Weapons may carry approved chemical monitoring equipment, including a Chemical Agent Monitor (CAM) and/or Rapid Alarm and Identification Device Monitor (RAID-M) if securely packed, lithium-free, and compliant with IATA radioactive limits.

 Dry Ice (Solid CO₂) with Perishables